 A PESTEL analysis is an acronym for a tool used to identify the macro (external) forces facing an organisation.
 The letters stand for Political, Economic, Social, Technological, Environmental and Legal.
 In this blog, we will look at what a PESTEL analysis is used for as well as the advantages and disadvantages of using it in a business setting.

-In marketing, before any kind of strategy or tactical plan can be implemented, it is fundamental to conduct a situational analysis.
-And the PESTEL forms part of that and should be repeated at regular stages (6 monthly minimum) to identify changes in the macro environment.
-Organisations that successfully monitor and respond to changes in the macro-environment are able to differentiate from the competition and create a competitive advantage.
+In marketing, before any kind of strategy or tactical plan can be implemented, it is fundamental to conduct a full situational analysis.
+This analysis should be repeated every six months to identify any changes in the macro-environment.
+Organisations that successfully monitor and respond to changes in the macro-environment can differentiate from the competition and thus have a competitive advantage over others.

 These determine the extent to which government and government policy may impact on an organisation or a specific industry.
 This would include political policy and stability as well as trade, fiscal and taxation policies too.

-These factors focus on the social environment and identify emerging trends.
-This helps a marketer to further understand their customers’ needs and wants.
+The focus here is on the social environment and identifying emerging trends.
+This helps a marketer to further understand consumer needs and wants in a social setting.
 Factors include changing family demographics, education levels, cultural trends, attitude changes and changes in lifestyles.

-These factors relate to the influence of the surrounding environment and the impact of ecological aspects.
-With the rise in importance of CSR (Corporate Sustainability Responsibility), this element is becoming more central to how organisations need to conduct their business.
+Environmental factors are those that are influenced of the surrounding environment and the impact of ecological aspects.
+With the rise in importance of CSR (Corporate Sustainability Responsibility) and sustainability, this element is becoming more central to how organisations need to conduct their business.
 Factors include climate, recycling procedures, carbon footprint, waste disposal and sustainability

 An organisation must understand what is legal and allowed within the territories they operate in.
 They also must be aware of any change in legislation and the impact this may have on business operations.
 Factors include employment legislation, consumer law, healthy and safety, international as well as trade regulation and restrictions.